Seeds – Elderberry

 Every part of elderberry has its own benefits and are each sought out individually.
 While the berries are densest in vitamin C, the flowers are mostly sought out to make cough remedies, whereas the leaf and twigs may be the most medicinal parts!
 They are also rare and hard to find.
 For these reasons, elder is a wonderful plant to have close to home.
 We must mention that all parts of the elder must be cooked to remove the cyanide constituents, including the berries.
 This is why elder is popular as a medicinal tea.
 All of the parts can be frozen to have a supply of herb throughout the winter months, when it may be most needed.

 Elderberry is a wonderful plant to grow.
 It may attract butterflies, birds, and other wildlife.
 Every berry contains 3-5 seeds that have a very thick coating that requires two sessions of stratification.
 It is a plant that requires patience to grow from seed.
+It can take up to 7 years for seeds to germinate.
+No one wants to wait that long!
+We have freshly-rooted cuttings that will grow to nearly 3 feet tall in the first year!

 American elderberry is considered to be a large shrub and it is said the largest it will grow is up to 12 feet tall and wide.
 Therefore, you may want to plant them around 10 ft. apart and keep the rows 12 ft. apart.
 It is known for forming thickets in moist soils of the edges of streams, marshes, and ditches.
 It has many stems that emerge from the roots, then arching and spreading as it grows.
 Its leaves have serrated edges and its flowers form between the middle of June to mid-July.
 Afterwards, the flowers turn into clusters of black berries from August to September.